LinkedInAttic/Backbone.TableView/README.md

 # Backbone.TableView

-Backbone View to render collections as tables
+Backbone View to render collections as tables.
+Currently it is targeted at bootstrap users, in the future it will be more css agnostic.

 ## How To Use